Sovereign-class cruise ship

 The three ships of the class were built in Saint-Nazaire, France at the Chantiers de l'Atlantique shipyards.
 The first modern "megaships" to be built, they also were the first series of cruise ships to include a multi-story atrium with glass elevators, which the ship's designer, Njål Eide, referred to as the "Centrum".
 They also had a single deck devoted entirely to cabins with private balconies instead of oceanview cabins.
 The first ship, Sovereign of the Seas launched in 1988, was the world's largest passenger ship in service, breaking the record held by SS Norway (originally designed as an ocean liner).
-Sovereign held this distinction until 1990 when Norway succeeded her after being refurbished with the addition of two more decks.
+Sovereign held this distinction until 1990 when Norway took back the record after being refurbished with the addition of two more decks.
 In 1991, Royal Caribbean International launched a slightly modified sister ship, Monarch of the Seas.
 In 1992, the line launched its third and final sister ship, Majesty of the Seas.
 These ships were among the largest modern cruise ships to sail during the late 1980s and early 1990s.